kjgarza/kjgarza.github.io/index.md

   slug: features
   headline: Kristian Garza
   content:  |
-    I'm a Berlin-based Product Designer with a fervor for AI and a keen focus on user-centric design.
+    I'm a Berlin-based Product Designer with AI smarts.
 My skill set includes robust research capabilities, prototyping, and coding, all aimed at crafting empowering and intuitive user experiences.
 I specialize in leveraging the intersection of design and AI to address real-world challenges.
   cta:
     enabled: true
     url: https://www.linkedin.com/in/kjgarza